 Achieving Effective Perimeter Security

-A number of automated detection technologies including coax and fiber fence sensors, microwave, seismic sensors and radar can provide some level of perimeter detection.
-However, intelligent video systems provide advantages.
-When speed is critical, intelligent video perimeter systems can provide an intrusion alert along with visual information about the size, location and nature of an event as it unfolds.
+A number of other solutions, such as coax and fiber fence sensors, microwave, seismic sensors and radar can provide some level of perimeter security.
+However, smart thermal video provides many important advantages.
+When a speedy response is needed, only smart video perimeter systems provide an intrusion alert along with video, so you know the location and nature of an event as it’s happening.

-Thermal video analytic cameras now operate well even under environmental factors such as rain, humidity, fog and bright sun, which in the past yielded poor images, nuisance alerts and mis-detects.
-The SightLogix perimeter security system has been specifically designed to accurately detect targets in a wide-range of outdoor environments while addressing the core issue of nuisance alarms.
+Smart thermal video cameras, which were once only used for seeing in the dark, now detect intruders under all conditions, including rain, humidity, fog and bright sun, and no longer create blurry images, excessive nuisance alerts or mis-detects.
+The SightLogix system has been designed to accurately detect targets in a wide-range of outdoor environments while addressing the core issue of nuisance alarms.

-Specifically, SightSensor smart video cameras have a high degree of image processing for cleaning up the issues associated with outdoor security.
-This includes stabilizing the image to adjust for camera motion from wind, and filtering out the unimportant movement from trees, leaves and small animals, while accurately detecting human intrusions even over large areas.
+Specifically, SightSensor smart video cameras have a high degree of image processing for addressing all the challenges associated with outdoor security.
+This includes stabilizing the image to stop camera motion from wind or vibrations, while filtering out the movement from trees, leaves and small animals, and yet accurately detecting people when a security rule has been violated.